Female urination device

 A female urination device (FUD), personal urination device (PUD), female urination aid, or stand-to-pee device (STP) is a device that can be used to more precisely aim the stream of urine while urinating standing upright.
 Variations range from basic disposable funnels to more elaborate reusable designs.
 Personal urination devices have increased in popularity since the 1990s.
-They are used for outdoor occupations & recreation, gender affirmation/safety, and medical reasons.
+They are used for outdoor occupations and recreation, gender affirmation/safety, and medical reasons.

-In addition, fixed installation and relocatable urinals are available for use by females.
+In addition, fixed installation and relocatable urinals are available for use by women.
 Some designs require the user to supply their own personal female urination device, while other designs do not have this expectation.

 Portable devices

 Female urination devices are marketed towards many different groups.
 For sports and recreation they are sold for camping, traveling, snow sports, caving, rock climbing, diving, hunting/fishing, festivals, long car journeys, and any kind of outdoor pursuit where the toilet facilities are absent or less than desirable.
 People with physical restrictions such as recovery from hip surgery, broken bones, or those who find it challenging to sit or squat also benefit from these devices.

 Since 2005, numerous personal urination devices have appeared on the market.
 Products come in a variety of designs and materials such as plastic, rubber, silicone and paper; some are reusable and some are disposable.
 Several devices have been marketed for medical applications, and are sometimes available on prescription.

 Occupationally, urinary devices are used by first responders, armed forces, and other outdoor jobs.
 Some brands are NATO approved, and are supplied to military personnel.

 Such devices are used by trans men as "stand-to-pee" devices, or STPs, often to combat gender dysphoria.
 More discreet solutions such as the "Snee-Kee" are specifically marketed for this purpose.
 Some stand-to-pee devices mimic the appearance of a penis and double as packers.

 Biological males may also want a urinary funnel if they have medical conditions that make it challenging or impossible for them to stand and pee.